Gulf Coast Community Services Association programs in Houston region.

 Early Head Start is similar to above.
 The Gulf Coast Community Services Association is closely involved in this program as well.
 This is offered for income eligible pregnant women, toddlers, and infants ages 6 weeks to 30 months.
 It is also offered for children with disabilities as well.

 Adult Education and Literacy, including computer classes, are available.
 These can help people get a job.
 The basics computer classes focus on how to use and maintain a personal computer and printer.
 Another class is Business Applications.
 Teachers will offer instruction on Microsoft Office Suite applications, including PowerPoint, Word, and Excel.

 The community action agency also have staff that offer General Equivalency Diploma (GED) as well as Adult Basic Education (ABE) classes for the Houston and greater Harris County community.
+There are also ESL classes for immigrants and Spanish speakers.
 Staff provide one-on-one instruction and help clients obtain high school credentials.
 On the other hand, ABE or Adult Basic Education, provides instruction in reading, mathematics, and writing at grade level.

 English as a Second Language or Spanish as a Second Language classes are offered.
 With the large number of immigrants in the Houston area, this service is in high demand.
 This will help clients, including immigrants, improve and enhance communication skills.
 This can lead to better job opportunities.
 Get assistance in developing reading, writing, listening, and speaking skills.

 The non-profit Gulf Coast Community Services Association may have information on education scholarships.
 This may be available at any Houston Community College (HCC) campus.
 Financial aid can help pay for the cost of tuition, uniforms, books and other school fees.
 The key partner groups are the Ascension to Skills Scholarship Program and local colleges.
 There are many low income student scholarship programs.